Arts Teaching Expression of Interest (EOI)

 HDR restrictions on teaching

-If you are currently enrolled as a HDR student, or will be enrolled in Semester 2 2023, your work commitment should not normally exceed 20 hours per week: that is you may teach a maximum of 6 hours face to face per week.
-This will optimally be in 1 unit, but may be in more than one unit provided the delivery and preparation time do not exceed 20 hours in total.
+If you are currently enrolled as a HDR student (full time or part time), or will be enrolled in Semester 2 2025, your work commitment should not normally exceed 20 hours per week: that is you may teach a maximum of six hours face-to-face per week.
+This will optimally be in one unit but may be in more than one unit provided the delivery and preparation time do not exceed 20 hours in total.

-Teaching associate positions should not interfere with your requirement of the student to devote at least 4 weekdays to their research program (if enrolled full-time) graduate research studies.
-You will not be able to apply for extension to candidature using teaching associate employment reasons.
+Sessional positions should not interfere with your requirement as a graduate research student to devote at least four weekdays to your research program (if enrolled full-time) graduate research studies.
+You will not be able to apply for extension to candidature using teaching employment reasons.

 TEQSA/Deemed Equivalence